marcy-web/draft/draft.md

 INT.
 BOARDROOM
 A couple of suits sitting in a boardroom, in a circle.
 In the middle of the circle is a woman tied to the stake.
 She's writhing around and making terrible noises.
 At her feet is a pile of money.
 And they're just... talking.
 A7L (V.O.) : We could have big players in the industrial space design versions of the tools and hardware for the lunar surface.
 This place has insane temperature swings and abrasive dust that gets everywhere.
-[write some dialogue for the oligarchs !!  seven of them : canada, france, germany, italym japan]
+[write some dialogue for the oligarchs !!  seven of them : canada, france, germany, italy, japan, uk, us]

 EXT.
 THE CITY
+burger_stall
 Miss A7L and another woman standing in front of a liquor store.
 The woman is still rummaging in her purse.
 A7L : Instead we're... what?
 Spending tens of billions to do a worse version of a thing we did 60 years ago?
 I just don't see the logic there.
 PURSE LADY : Found it !